Trimuchinni/teven/README.txt

 How to make most use of the module?

-simply run the following command "pip install teven" in the command prompt
+simply run the following command "pip install tnumbers" in the command prompt

 then open up your project and import tevevn package